Spigell/sparky/README.md

       )
     );

-# Set up executor
+# Configure Sparky workers

-By default the build scenario gets executed _on the same machine you run sparky at_, but you can change this to _any remote host_ setting Sparrowdo related parameters in the `sparky.yaml` file:
+By default the build scenario gets executed _on the same machine you run Sparky at_, but you can change this to _any remote host_ setting Sparrowdo related parameters in the `sparky.yaml` file:

     $ nano ~/.sparky/projects/bailador-app/sparky.yaml